 Having a nominee by itself definitely carries some risk which is why we highly recommend using “nominee security agreements” in order to mitigate the risk of having your property held in a third party’s name.
 These security agreements are directly between the foreign buyer and the nominee and normally encompass a total of four securitization documents:

 When purchasing a property using a nominee structure, the process works as follows:

 1. A property is purchased by the foreign client and the property title is transferred into the Nominees name.

-2. When the new titles are received a mortgage and or lease is registered at the Sangkat office.
+2. When the new titles are received a mortgage is registered against the title at both the commune office and the Ministry of Land Managements’ Cadastral Office.
+This ensures the title cannot be sold or used as collateral to loan against.
 The remaining nominee security documents are also signed in Khmer and English.

 3. The foreign buyer holds the original property title.

 Buying a property in Cambodia?
 Our team will be happy to help you!

 Learn more about our Foreign Nominee Service, contact us today!